 The figure above shows a simplified CMT amplifier on the left, and a VMT on the right.
 In CMT amplifiers, only a single voltage gain stage is required within the amplifier, unlike competing topologies where at least 2, 3 or sometimes more are used.
 The front end buffer and output stages are unity gain and optimized for low distortion.
 If the single, main gain stage is then also optimized for very low distortion, we have the best of all trade-offs.

 The result are amplifiers that apply the same low level of feedback across the critical audio band frequencies and feature wide loop gain bandwidths, high slew rates and low distortion.
 The Model 1701 100 Watt amplifier features typical distortion levels of less than 50 parts per million, while the Model 1721 240 Watt amplifier will, typically on measurement, deliver well under 10 parts per million distortion at over 200 Watts into 8 Ohms (1 kHz figures).
 Further, these performance figures hold right across the audio bandwidth ensuring that even at high frequencies, reproduction faithful to the original.
-You can read a light technical description of voltage and current topology amplifiers here An Introduction to CFA Amplifiers for Audio
+If you are interested, you can read a light technical description of voltage and current topology amplifiers here An Introduction to CFA Amplifiers for Audio